PAP wings, Aware issue recommendations on women's issues

-SINGAPORE - The women's and youth wings of the People's Action Party (PAP) and the Association of Women for Action and Research (Aware) released two separate papers on Thursday (July 29), each calling on the Government to take action to tackle discrimination and advance women's development in Singapore.
+The women's and youth wings of the People's Action Party (PAP) and the Association of Women for Action and Research (Aware) released two separate papers yesterday, each calling on the Government to take action to tackle discrimination and advance women's development in Singapore.

 Each paper made a slew of recommendations in response to the Government's announcement last September that it would conduct a thorough review of issues related to women and gender equality.
 The review will culminate in a White Paper to be introduced in Parliament later this year.